BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Scotus.md

 According to Scotus, natural law is relevant to our moral knowledge in three ways:
 (1) We know that some moral principle is true from its terms, so that it is a first principle corresponding to a first principle of demonstration in theoretical science.
 (2) A principle follows evidently from a first principle.
 (3) A principle is said to belong to natural law by extension if it is a practical truth concordant (consonum) with the principles or conclusions of natural law, ‘in so far as it is immediately known to all to agree (convenire) with such a law'
 - political life is not justified by the natural law.
+- Scotus, however, claims that the precepts of the second table of the Decalogue, containing duties towards our neighbour, belong to the third class of principles.
+Unlike principles in the second class, they do not follow evidently from the first principles.
+Though they ‘agree’ with the natural law, they are not required by it.²⁶ In opposition to the view of Aquinas that all the moral precepts of the Decalogue belong to the natural law, ²⁷ Scotus claims that the second table does not belong to it in the strictest sense.
+Its precepts are not necessary for achieving the end that is pursued in the natural law.²⁸